-When looking for the perfect pair of sunglasses for day to day use, there are few important things we think about.
+When looking for the perfect pair of sunglasses for day-to-day use, there are a few important things we think about.
 Do they suit my face?
 Will they look good with any outfit?
 How much are they?
 Yet when it comes to sunglasses that are fit for travelling with, it’s a little more complicated; we want something we can wear all day.
-Whether we’re lounging on the beach or trying out paddle boarding for the first time, comfort is key.
+Whether we’re lounging on the beach or trying out paddleboarding for the first time, comfort is key.
 This means they have to be lightweight, durable and well made.

 You should look for sunnies that are made from high grade plastic as this will survive a few good knocks, from children and adults alike.
 Frames made from acetate or plastic will ensure durability and comfort, no matter the weather, activity, child or parent wearing them.
 Choose pair that also have polarized lenses as they reduce the glare from reflective surfaces like water, sand and even tarmac.
 Especially great if you plan on taking the little ones out on the open water for a fishing trip, or are going on a long road trip.
 For kids we recommend these, Polaroid PLD 8016/N Polarised sunglasses as they tick all the boxes, and come in a variety of colours so that even the fussiest child will find their favorite colour.